sillsdev/ptx2pdf/docs/documentation/figures.md

 #### Why might I use unusual positions?
 - cl / cr  Small images, perhaps glossary items?
-- d  A picture to be set after the final verse of a book, otherwise impossible from a piclist.
+- p  A picture to be set after the final verse of a book, otherwise impossible from a piclist.
 Possibly also for some kind of decorative 'end of section' mark.
 - hl / hr Handy for a sponsor's or publisher's logo, perhaps?

 ### span Attribute

-The `span` attribute has been extended to support scaling.
+The `size` attribute has been extended to support scaling.
 Following the `col` or `span` values, there may be an optional `*` followed by scale factor, with 1.0 being the unity scaling.
 For example in a piclist: